example42/example42.github.io/_posts/2017-07-10-puppet-and-fabric.md

-        puppet.module_publish      [local] Publish on GitHub and the Forge the local version of a module puppet.remote_setup        [remote] Installs on a remote node the packages needed for a puppet apply run on the control-repo puppet.setup               [local] Setup the contro-repo, installs r10k and external modules puppet.sync_and_apply      [remote] Run puppet apply on a synced copy of the local git repo (syncs and uses control-repo in the environments/fabr... tp.clone_data              [local] Add a new app name data directory under modules/tinydata, based on the specified source tp.install                 [local] Install locally any tinydata knows app via tp tp.remote_test             [remote] WIP Run tp tests on remote node
+        puppet.module_publish      [local] Publish on GitHub and the Forge the local version of a module puppet.remote_setup        [remote] Installs on a remote node the packages needed for a puppet apply run on the control-repo puppet.setup               [local] Setup the contro-repo, installs r10k and external modules puppet.sync_and_apply      [remote] Run puppet apply on a synced copy of the local git repo (syncs and uses control-repo) tp.clone_data              [local] Add a new app name data directory under modules/tinydata, based on the specified source tp.install                 [local] Install locally any tinydata knows app via tp tp.remote_test             [remote] WIP Run tp tests on remote node